zeplin/mcp-server/README.md

 Please implement this new addition.
 ```

-**Why this is effective:**
+Why this is effective:

-*   **Contextualizes the change:** Clearly states what's new.
+- **Contextualizes the change:** Clearly states what’s new.
-*   **Provides the Zeplin link:** Allows the MCP server to fetch the latest design data.
+- **Provides the Zeplin link:** Allows the MCP server to fetch the latest design data.
-*   **Gives file paths:** Helps the AI locate existing code to modify.
+- **Gives file paths:** Helps the AI locate existing code to modify.
-*   **Specifies components involved:** Narrows down the scope of work.
+- **Specifies components involved:** Narrows down the scope of work.

-### Example Prompt 2: Complex Implementations (Component-First)
+### Example prompt 2: Larger designs (Component-first)

-For implementing larger screens or features, it's often best to build individual components first and then assemble them.
+For implementing larger screens or features, it’s often best to build individual components first and then assemble them.

 ```
 Implement this component: <zeplin short url of the first component, e.g., https://zpl.io/def456Y>.
 Use Zeplin for design specifications.